Bunyakiri: Ongoing conflict (2005–2018)

 On June 19, 2012, the FARDC captured a Mai-Mai militia leader in Ramba, located 22 km northeast of Bunyakiri in the South Kivu Province.
 According to local sources, the leader was apprehended while the Mai-Mai rebels were reclaiming positions vacated by the 1003rd Regiment of the FARDC.
 On the morning of Friday, June 22, 2012, the 902nd FARDC Regiment pursued the Raïa Mutomboki, who had arrived to launch an attack on the Mai-Mai forces in the vicinity of Lumbishi.

 In January 2013, over 3,000 FDLR rebels from Kalehe, Bunyakiri, Kashehi, Kitumba-Ninja, and Luyuyu arrived at the Luhago Center in Kabare Territory in the South Kivu Province.
 They conveyed their aspiration to relinquish their weapons and repatriate to Rwanda.

 In July 2014, Désiré Majagi, the president of the civil society of Kalehe Territory, reported the presence of three operational armed groups in the Kalonge groupement: the Raia Mutomboki, the Red Army, and the Mai-Mai Ntakaba.
 Furthermore, a fourth armed group, known as the Raia Atashinda, operated in the Bunyakiri groupement under the leadership of an "unidentified colonel."

 On August 11, 2014, four Raia Mutomboki militiamen were killed, and several others were injured during clashes with the FARDC in Bulambika, Kambegeti, and Kambale villages in Bunyakiri.
 In the evening, approximately forty Raia Mutomboki attacked the FARDC positions of the 902nd Regiment in Bulambika, Kambageti, and Kambale villages.
 The head of the Kambale locality was kidnapped by Raia Mutomboki and taken to an unknown destination.
 Incidentally, the militiamen also took hostage six bodyguards of the commander of the Congolese National Police in Bunyakiri Center.
 Seven people were found dead in Chifunzi village, Kalehe Territory, including four soldiers, the wife of a soldier, and two children.
 The clashes caused a significant displacement of the civilian population, with some seeking refuge in the bush and others heading to Bunyakiri Centre.

 In March 2018, APC initiated a ceremony to honor demobilized combatants.
 During the event, twenty Raia Mutomboki combatants voluntarily relinquished their weapons and expressed their willingness to reintegrate into civilian life.
-The APC's commendable initiative was supported by Swiss cooperation, who provided financial assistance amounting to 450,000 USD over a three-year period.
+The APC's commendable initiative was supported by Swiss cooperation, who provided financial assistance amounting to US$450,000 over a three-year period.
 The Swiss ambassador to the DRC, the vice-governor of the province of South Kivu, provincial ministers, deputies, and MONUSCO delegates, actively participated in the ceremony, emphasizing the importance of reintegrating ex-combatants into their social environment.